 A Treatise is not so much a how-to book as it is a what-not-to-do book.
 Based on his own childhood experiences, Moore learned valuable lessons of what not to do as a parent (for example, allowing toddlers to stand on the front seat of moving vehicles).
 Later, in his tenure at Dorman-Postell School in Charleston, South Carolina, Moore picked up what he calls “a veritable plethora”* of really bad parenting ideas (for example, providing $150-a-gram Columbian cocaine for a daughter’s sweet-sixteen party).

-What distinguishes A Treatise from other child-rearing guides is that it places current child rearing practices in a historical context of a declining civilization and offers seemingly interminable** examples of decadent*** child-rearing practices throughout history (for example, the 17th century practice of packing a family picnic and taking the kids out to witness a drawing-and-quartering).
+What distinguishes A Treatise from other child-rearing guides is that it places current child rearing practices in a historical context of a declining civilization and offers seemingly interminable** examples of decadent*** child-rearing practices throughout history (for example, the 17th century practice of packing a family picnic and taking the kids out to witness a drawing-and-quartering-and hanging).

 Critical reaction to A Treatise is mixed.
 While some claim the essay is a straightforward old school plea for commonsensical approaches rearing children, others see it as an ironic satire of both how-to books and academic prose.
 Still others view the treatise as a sleep aid, a way for chronic insomniacs**** to fall asleep by reading it at bedtime.